SaifAbdelrazek011/Hangman-Game/README.md

 This game is built using **HTML**, **CSS**, **JavaScript**, and **JSON** and is fully responsive, making it accessible on both desktop and mobile devices.

-One of the things that made me make this project is to enhance my skills in drawing by before and after without using images or any thing else.
-I want to to make it better by implementing the features of dark and light themes toggling and some others as a practice of constructing responsive, beautiful projects before start learing other skills of frontEnd like TypeScript, react and other frameworks.
+One of the things that made me make this project is to enhance my skills in drawing using pseudo-elements like before and after.
+I wanted also to make it better by implementing the features of dark and light themes toggling and some others as a practice of constructing responsive, beautiful projects before start learing other skills of frontEnd like TypeScript, react and other frameworks.

 ---